Professional Pet Teeth Cleaning

 Symptoms of Pet Dental Problems

-• Stops eating regularly
+• Stops eating regularly or drops food while eating

 • Paws or rubs its face

-• Has bad breath
+• Bad breath

 Tips for Pet Dental Care

 Plaque forms in as little as six hours after your pet’s dental cleaning.
-To prevent tartar accumulation after the procedure, home dental care including regular tooth brushing is a must.
-Brushing your dog or cat’s teeth at the end of each day will help to remove all bacteria from food that they have eaten during the day before it can start to cause damage.
+To prevent tartar accumulation after the procedure, home dental care, including regular tooth brushing is a must.
+Brushing your dog or cat’s teeth at the end of each day will help to remove all bacteria from food that they have eaten during the day, before it can start to cause damage.

 For cats and dogs, there is a special diet called T/D which may be recommended to encourage better dental health.
-T/D diet foods are used to prevent tartar buildup and gingivitis.
+T/D foods are used to prevent tartar buildup and gingivitis.
 Our nutritional counseling services can help determine if your pet’s diet may be affecting their dental health.

 Cat and Dog Dental Cleaning Services